CSS-Angie/Food-Forest-Foraging/README.md

 ![Issue responsiveness](assets/readme-images/Issue%20responsiveness.png)

-After adressing the bug (taking out the height for ththe h2 heading), the result was:
+After addressing the bug (taking out the height for the h2 heading), the result was:

 ![Issue responsiveness](assets/readme-images/responsiveness-after-correction.png)